blahosyl/enlightened-publishing/README.md

 #### Client goals

-In addition to the business goals detailed under **Project goal and scope development thoughout the project** in the [Background](#background) section, client goals also include aspects of accessibilty and marketing goals.
+In addition to the business goals detailed under **Project goal and scope development throughout the project** in the [Background](#background) section, client goals also include aspects of accessibility and marketing goals.
 The complete list is as follows:

 - [CL1] I want to create an online presence specifically for this workshop.
-- [CL2] I want to offer potential customers an easy-to navigate layout.
+- [CL2] I want to offer potential customers an easy-to-navigate layout.
 - [CL3] I want to visually appeal to the target audience, conferring approachability and competence.
-- [CL4] I want potential customers to contact the me by email.
+- [CL4] I want potential customers to contact me by email.
-- [CL5] I want potential customers to book a meeing with me.
+- [CL5] I want potential customers to book a meeting with me.
 - [CL6] I want customers to commission me for holding this workshop.
-- [CL7] I want to direct users to the my blog on Open Access Publishing.
+- [CL7] I want to direct users to my blog on Open Access Publishing.
-- [CL8] I want to direct users to the my social media accounts (Twitter/X, LinkedIn).
+- [CL8] I want to direct users to my social media accounts (Twitter/X, LinkedIn).
 - [CL9] I want to reach potential clients outside my professional network.